Leon-Alexius/Mehrstufiger-Cache-Simulator/Readme.md

 For more details, the `@author` or `@authors` is included in each Docstring.

 ### Alexander Anthony Tang
-Alexander has made significant contributions to various aspects of the project.
-His work includes:
-- Developing the `src/modules`
+Alexander is primarily responsible for the development of `src/modules`, with additional contributions to the development of `src/main/simulator.cpp`

+Other contributions include:
 - Creating the `Makefile`
 - Writing the `build.sh` script
 - Initiating the project
 - Documenting the project

 ### Lie Leon Alexius
-Leon has played a crucial role in shaping the project.
-His contributions include:
-- Developing the `src/main` and `src/assets`
+Leon is primarily responsible for the development of `src/main` and `src/assets`, with additional contributions to the development of `src/modules`

+Other contributions include:
 - Writing the `build.sh` and `setup.sh` scripts
 - Authoring the `Readme.md`
+- Initiating and structuring the project
 - Optimizing the project
 - Implementing automated tests
-- Structuring and initiating the project
 - Documenting the project

 ### Trang Nguyen
-Trang has contributed to the project by:
-- Developing the `src/modules`
+Trang is primarily responsible for the development of `src/modules`.

+Other contributions include:
 - Initiating the project
 - Optimizing the project
 - Documenting the project